Igorinni/Back-end-for-ToDo-List/README.md

 ### The project structure itself:
-- /controllers - This folder would contain all the functions for your APIs.
 - /routes - This folder would contain all the routes that you have created using Express Router and what they do would be exported from a Controller file
 - /middlewares - This folder would contain all the middleware that you have created, whether it be authentication/some other function.
 - /config - This folder with configuration files for third party APIs/services